chollenbeck/pantomime/README.md

 # {pantomime}

-Utilities for tidy population genetics in R
+Utilities for tidy population genetics analysis in R

 ## Installation